Post-Election Inclusivity, Diversity, Equity & Accessibility Report>

 - Persons 65 and over voted online more than any other age group.

-- 3 voters voted with a special ballot through the Home Visit Program.
+- 3 voters voted with a special ballot through Elections Markham's Home Visit Program.

 - Explore opportunities for additional online ballot navigation supports like embedded screen reader software and multi-language display options.